PostgREST/postgrest/auth.rst

 Client Auth
 ===========

-To make an authenticated request the client must include an `Authorization` HTTP header with the value `Bearer <jwt>`.
+To make an authenticated request the client must include an :code:`Authorization` HTTP header with the value :code:`Bearer <jwt>`.
 For instance:

 .. code:: http